Slevinski/slevinski.github.io/series/formal-signwriting/entries/fsw-and-swu/technical-notes.md

 The important point is not only that FSW is ASCII and SWU is Unicode.

-The important point is that both are still plain text, even when one is commonly used as the canonical internal form and the other is preferred for some Unicode-facing workflows.
+The important point is that both are still plain text, even when one is commonly used as the canonical processing form and the other is preferred for some Unicode-facing workflows.

 That is why they can support: